 Reading time: 4 min 44 sec

 Note: This post is intended for educational purpose.
-This post gives you some insights and details regarding the topic.
+It gives you some insights and details regarding the topic.
 The contents are structured to enable you to do this DIY project by yourself!

 These days, it’s pretty much straight forward to simulate physical systems in a computer.
 Running those governing equations in any high-level languages such as Python, Visual Basic, Java, etc., make our life easier.
 Visualization of complex concepts of mainstream subjects is easier than ever before.
 Thanks to the growing community of coders!